ad-si/image-resize-middleware/readme.md

-For example a request for `http://localhost:3000/images/test.png?max-width=50&max-height=50` will return an image which is proportionally scaled to a maximum bounding box of 50px by 50px.
+For example a request for `http://localhost:3000/images/test.png?max-width=50&max-height=50` triggers the creation of a proportionally scaled thumbnail with a maximum bounding box of 50px by 50px.
+It is saved at `$(pwd)/public/thumbnails/test_50x50>.png` and responded to the request.

+## Algorithm

 All images to be scaled are added to a queue.
 The queue is worked off with one worker per core.